 If possible, try to position yourself upwind of the action.
 That way, all the smoke from the fireworks will blow away from you, keeping an open view of the sky in front of your camera so each successive round of explosions remains clearly visible.

 Also, look for unique perspectives.
 A parking garage might have an open roof you can access to get higher, or if the show takes place over water, there might be a tour boat that can get you closer to the action.

-While the contrast of bright colors against a solid black background makes for a dramatic image, sometimes it’s better include some context in your photos.
+While the contrast of bright colors against a solid black background makes for a dramatic image, sometimes it’s better to include some context in your photos.
 Frame your shots a bit wider to include the skyline, landscape, or the gathering crowd.
+Try a reflection shot for fireworks over the water.
 This will make your images more interesting and provide a sense of scale for the fireworks show.

 How to photograph fireworks with a DSLR or mirrorless camera

 If you do go out with an interchangeable lens camera, whether DSLR or mirrorless, think about what lens you’ll use to photograph fireworks before they start exploding.
 Depending on how far away you are, the altitude of the fireworks, and whether you want to include some of the surrounding environment in your photos, you may want to use a wide-angle, normal, or even a telephoto lens.

 Using a tripod is all but necessary to capture clear and sharp photos of fireworks.

 Adding some context into your fireworks photos is never a bad idea, and wide-angle lenses are good for this.
 Telephoto lenses will let you zero in on details or focus on a specific background element (like a single building, rather than a full cityscape) to frame the fireworks.